ArshiaAA9/SunnyEngine/README.md

 # SunnyEngine

-Sunny Engine is a simple personal 2D physics engine project, written in c++ with sdl.
+SunnyEngine is a simple personal 2D physics engine project, written in c++ with sdl.

-## Requierments
+## Requirements
-Requiers SDl3 and sdl3-ttf and make to be installed.
+Requires SDl3 and sdl3-ttf and make to be installed.

 ## Installation
 To clone and run the simulation: